-Manufacturing solutions benefit from sensors that can report from underground and in extreme climates, LPWANs have these capabilities.
-Because their transceivers can operate on the same batteries for years, they can operate for long time spans without maintenance.
+Manufacturing solutions benefit from sensors that can report from underground and in extreme climates which LPWANs are capable of.
+Because their transceivers can operate on the same batteries for years, they can perform for long time spans without maintenance.

 Smart meters are a perfect example.
-LPWANs are beneficial since the devices are spread across a city and only need to send minimal amounts of data.
+LPWANs are beneficial to these devices since they’re spread across cities and only need to send minimal amounts of data.

 Certain LPWAN technologies support roaming capabilities.
-These can work for tracking inventory or other vehicles.
+These can work for tracking inventory or vehicles.